DepScope/scanner-rs/README.md

 make release-major
 ```

-The release script will:
+The unified release script (`release-all.sh`) will:
+1. Run pre-flight checks (git, GitHub CLI, uncommitted changes)
-1. Bump version in `Cargo.toml`
+2. Bump version in `Cargo.toml`
-2. Create and push a git tag
+3. Create and push a git tag
-3. Build binaries for your architecture
-4. Cross-compile for other architectures (if rustup is installed)
+4. Build binaries for all available architectures
 5. Create a GitHub release with all binaries

-**Note**: For cross-compilation (building for multiple architectures), you need rustup.
-See [CROSS_COMPILE_SETUP.md](CROSS_COMPILE_SETUP.md) for setup instructions.
+**Binaries created**:
+- Always: Native binary for your current architecture
+- With rustup: Additional binaries for other architectures (x86_64 + aarch64)

-See [RELEASE.md](RELEASE.md) for detailed documentation.
+See [RELEASE_ALL_README.md](RELEASE_ALL_README.md) for detailed documentation.

 ## Contributing